Teeth 'n' Smiles

 Teeth 'n' Smiles is a musical play written by David Hare.

-Performances
+Productions

-The play was first performed at the Royal Court Theatre on 2 September 1975.
+Directed by the author, the play was first performed at the Royal Court Theatre on 2 September 1975.

-It was subsequently revived at Wyndhams Theatre in May 1976 (directed by the playwright), at the Oxford Playhouse in October 1977 and at the Crucible Theatre in 2002.
+It was subsequently revived in the West End at Wyndhams Theatre in May 1976, then at Oxford Playhouse in October 1977, Nottingham Playhouse in August 1979 and Sheffield's Crucible Theatre in November 2002.

+The play is set to be revived at the Duke of York's Theatre in the West End in 2026, with Rebecca Lucy Taylor in the role of Maggie.